paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-701-multimodal-freight-policy.md

 (3) an identification of major trade gateways and national freight corridors that connect major population centers, trade gateways, and other major freight generators;

-(4) an identification of bottlenecks on the National Multimodal Freight Network that create significant freight congestion, based on a quantitative methodology developed by the Under Secretary, which shall include, at a minimum—
+(4) an identification of bottlenecks on the National Multimodal Freight Network that create significant freight congestion, based on a quantitative methodology developed by the Assistant Secretary, which shall include, at a minimum—

   (A) information from the Freight Analysis Framework of the Federal Highway Administration; and